Who remembers last month’s spell-binding Halloween quiz? If you’ve forgotten it, here it is again with the answer to follow.

 I hear Endora takes a dim view of bad jokes!

 Yikes!
 I’ll just proceed with my case then!
 Ahem!
 “My Toothache”, by Kelly Young.

-Kelly, I think you’re setting a bad example for our adult readers; you know, about going to the dentist?
+Kelly, you’re setting a bad example for our adult readers.

 I’ll give a boring speech at the end about the importance of regular dental visits along with brushing and flossing and sub-gingival irrigation with baking soda and peroxide to prevent periodontal disease, OK?
 Elaine?
 Oh geez, she’s nodded off again like the Dormouse in Alice In Wonderland!
 Oh well, to continue… I noticed that before the daily tooth pain became severe, I often had a headache that was made somewhat better when I rubbed my temples.
 The episodes started typically in the afternoon, growing steadily worse through the evening.
 Usually I felt better in the morning.